ThijsZijdel/Corendon-LostLuggage/README.md

 To see the application there are some things that needs to be configured before running it.
 So please follow to following document or read /doc/manual.pdf

-Note: we didn't recieved a requiremnt from Corendon to make it an runable jar and add an config file.
+Note: we didn't received a requirement from Corendon to make it a runable jar and add a config file.

 ### Prerequisites

-Install an Java IDE to build and run the application
+Install a Java IDE to build and run the application

 ```
 We used Netbeans to build it.
 See [Built with] for the link